uwspstar/FullStack/AWS-Certification/readme.md

 ### In a custom VPC with new subnets in each AZ, there is a route that supports communication across all subnets/AZs.
 Plus a default SG with an allow rule 'All traffic, all protocols, all ports, from anything using this default SG'.

 ### You may have only one internet gateway per VPC.

+### You may peer a VPC to another VPC that's in your same account, or to any VPC in any other account.